manusa/mnmenu/README.md

 mnmenu
 ======

-JQuery plugin to create dropdown menus
+JQuery plugin to create dropdown menus from ul lists